AD FS Requirements

 For extranet access, all clients accessing AD FS service from outside the corporate network (extranet/internet) must be able to resolve the AD FS service name to the load balancer for the Web Application Proxy servers or the Web Application Proxy server.

-Each Web Application Proxy server in the DMZ must be able to resolve AD FS service name to the load balancer for the AD FS servers or the AD FS server.
-This can be achieved using an alternate DNS server in the DMZ network or by changing local server resolution using the HOSTS file.
+Each Web Application Proxy server in the demilitarized zone (DMZ) must be able to resolve AD FS service name to the load balancer for the AD FS servers or the AD FS server.
+You can create this configuration by using an alternate Domain Name System (DNS) server in the DMZ network or by changing local server resolution using the HOSTS file.

 For Windows Integrated authentication, you must use a DNS A record (not CNAME) for the federation service name.

 For user certificate authentication on port 443, "certauth.<federation service name>" must be configured in DNS to resolve to the federation server or Web Application Proxy.